Modeling isotropic polyconvex hyperelasticity by neural networks -- sufficient and necessary criteria for compressible and incompressible materials: Numerical examples

 \subsection{Mielke energy}

 Together with necessary and sufficient conditions for polyconvexity of frame-indifferent isotropic energy functions, \citet{mielke2005} proposed the energy

 and showed that it is polyconvex, despite being non-convex in $\bsym \nu$ and, in particular, not monotone in any $\nu_i$.
-Especially due to the latter, it seems reasonable to assume that this energy cannot be approximated by neural networks that are based on Ball's criterion for polyconvexity, which is investigated in this section.
+Especially due to the latter, it seems reasonable to assume that this energy cannot be approximated by neural networks that are based on the improved Ball criterion for polyconvexity, which is investigated in this section.
 Since the energy \eqref{eq:mielke_energy} is not differentiable, a smooth, polyconvex approximation given by

 wherein $a$ is a numerical parameter controlling the smoothness, is applied instead.
 It will be first used as an incompressible model (only deformation gradients $\bsym F$ satisfying $J = \det \bsym{F} = 1$ and adapted stresses) and then as originally proposed by \citet{mielke2005} as a compressible model.